Male Breast Reduction (Gynecomastia Surgery) Guide & Price

 Both adult and adolescent men can develop breast enlargement.
 Adolescent men may also be suitable for this procedure.
 However, it is important to note that they are often at an age where the body is still developing.
 As a result, they may require another procedure after the first surgery.

-Gynecomastia is a condition which causes male breast tissue enlargement.
+Gynecomastia is a condition that causes male breast tissue enlargement.
 This is a common condition and at least a third of men will have symptoms at some stage of their lives.
 It can affect men from a range of varying ages, including teenagers.
 While it usually occurs in both breasts, it is also possible that it may only affect one.
 The cause of breast enlargement in many men often remains unknown, however, some causes include:

 - Certain medications (e.g. for high blood pressure, heart disease, and prostate cancer).

 - Some diseases (e.g. liver disease and some cancers).